• Why does RH have an admissions policy and what do we look for in potential campers?

 • Do parents have to drop off their children?

-Parents can drop off campers, but some there are other modes of transportation to and from camp besides this.
-Many campers fly directly to camp and some take the camp van from New York City, Greenwich, and Boston.
+Parents can drop off campers, but some there are other modes of transportation to and from camp.
+Many campers fly directly to camp and some take the camp van which picks up downtown New York City, at the Greenwich, CT train station, and at Boston Logan Airport.
+We provide an airport shuttle to and from the following airports: Boston Logan (BOS), Portland International (PWM), Bangor International (BGR), and Bar Harbor (BHB).

 • What are the closest airports to Robin Hood?

 Bangor International Airport is 75 minutes from camp and Bar Harbor Airport is 45 minutes away.
-We provide an airport shuttle between both these airports, as well as Portland Airport (2.5 hours from camp) and Boston Logan Airport (5 hours from camp).
+Portland Airport is 2.5 hours from camp, and Boston Logan Airport is 5 hours from camp.